desmondwong1215/tp/docs/DeveloperGuide.md

 * 2a.
 EB detects that no courses have been created yet.

     * 2a1.
-EB Shows empty list and prompts Teacher to create new course Use case ends.
+EB Shows empty list.
+      Use case ends.

       Use case ends.